open-feature/community/Elections/2023/Election-Guidelines.md

 Please see **[the list of candidates running in the election here](https://github.com/open-feature/community/pull/261/files#diff-aa2a6823369b7c294aa78e2867de50e1707b786d7b208ce5dd2269512765f598)**.

-This election should fill seven seats:
+This election should fill nine seats:
-- four seats from the existing governance committee
+- five seats from the existing governance committee
-- three seats from new candidates.
+- four seats from new candidates.

 Election schedule: